ofinucan7/abracadabra/README.md

 # Abracadabra - Song Recognition Algorithm

 ## Repo Contents
+Note: This repo does **not** contain the database file.
+With the list of songs in songs.json, it turns out to be ~21GB (hence why it is not present).
 - `audio_hasher.py` — audio → landmarks → hash pairs
 - `build_from_full_manifest.py` — stream full tracks and build the DB
 - `index_db.py` — SQLite schema & helpers (`songs`, `hashes`)